rasbt/mlxtend/README.md

 **A library consisting of useful tools and extensions for the day-to-day data science tasks.**

-- Open source & commercially usable!
+- This open source project is released under a permissive new BSD open source [license](./license) and commercially usable

 <br>